-These old-fashioned Granny cakes are adapted from a vintage Country Kitchen recipe.
-Country Kitchen a British magazine was discontinued many years ago.
+These Old-Fashioned Vegan Granny Cakes are adapted from a vintage Country Kitchen recipe.
+Country Kitchen is a British magazine that was discontinued many years ago.
 Country Kitchen also published a few magazine-like books.
 The book that contains the Granny cakes is titled Puddings Down Memory Lane [2009] with the recipes collected by Clarissa Porter.

-Doing a little research into Granny cakes I discovered that there are other types of Granny cake recipes.
-Although not so much like the current Granny cake recipe, as many of the other recipes contain pineapple and sometimes pecans, and I suspect this type of Granny cake has its roots in the US.
+Doing a little research into Granny cakes we discovered that there are other types of Granny cake recipes.
+Although not so much like the current Granny cake recipe, as many of the other recipes contain pineapple and sometimes pecans, and we suspect this type of Granny cake has its roots in the US.

 However, these little Granny cakes are British in origin and were fondly nicknamed Granny cakes by an everyday home baker many years ago, so probably had a different original name.
-Maybe along the lines of... fruit tea buns or sweet tea cakes... as they would have been served with hot cups of the recipients favourite beverage.
+Maybe along the lines of... fruit tea buns or sweet tea cakes... as they would have been served with hot cups of tea or perhaps coffee.

 Granny cakes are the perfect buns to always have in the cake tub to treat your family and visitors to delicious home baking.
 These cakes are also perfect for charity cake sales and fundraisers, and for those times you need a bake that will please a crowd.